JonahLargen/Asteroids/README.md

 <img src="pygame.png" width="512" alt="Asteroids">

 1. Control your ship's movement with the WASD keys.
-2. Press space to shoot (note there is a cooldown between shots)
+2. Press space to shoot (note there is a cooldown between shots).
 3. Destroy as many asteroids as possible without colliding and maximize your score!

 &nbsp;